CodingItWrong/outsidein.dev/docs/vue/6-writing-data.md

 ## Refactoring Visuals

-Now that all our tests are passing for the feature, let's think about refactoring.
+Now that all our functionality has been driven out for the feature, let's think about refactoring.
 We used Vuetify components to make our form elements look good, but we didn't give any attention to the layout—we just put them one after another.
 In single-text-input forms like this one, it can look nice to put the submit button to the right of the text area.